Male & Female Pattern Hair Loss

 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding are transplanted to the bald scalp.
 It can also be used to restore eyelashes, eyebrows, beard hair, chest hair, pubic hair and to fill in scars caused by accidents or surgery such as face-lifts and previous hair transplants.

 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.

-Since hair naturally grows in groups of 1 to 4 strands of hair, today’s most advanced techniques harvest and transplant these naturally occurring 1 to 4 hair follicular units in their natural groupings.
+Since hair naturally grows in groups of 1 to 4 strands of hair, today’s most techniques harvest and transplant these naturally occurring 1 to 4 hair follicular units in their natural groupings.

 Thus, hair transplantation can achieve a natural appearance by mimicking natural hair.
 Donor hair can be harvested in two different ways: strip harvesting, and Follicular Unit Extraction (FUE).

 Suitable for male and female invasive hair restoration for the head, brows and other facial regions.

 Suitable for male and female minimally invasive hair growth.